astronomer/apache-airflow-providers-transfers/README.md

 With universal transfer operator, users can perform data transfers using the following transfer modes:

-1. non-native
+1. Non-native
-2. native
+2. Native
-3. third-party
+3. Third-party

 ### Non-native transfer